For those who prefer, click the DOWNLOAD button on the right to print a Pdf version – text only Part 1 & 2.

 Journey by Sea

 I have only the barebones of this, but due to my father’s prescience, which my mother referred to as ‘hoarding’, he has retained, amongst so many documents, brochures from the shipping companies.
 Thus I learn that they set sail from Rotterdam on October 22, 1938 on the Indrapoera (Rotterdam Lloyd Line) en route to Singapore via Southampton, Lisbon, Marseille, Tangiers, Port Said, Suez Canal, Aden and Columbo.
+They have a contact in Singapore, a Dutch Jewish woman, Lilly Jacobson, and spend a week here before embarking on the second part of their journey.
+Lilly will become a very close friend when many years later she moves to Melbourne.

 From Singapore they travel on the T.S.S Marella (Burns, Philp Line) to Batavia (Djakarta), Samarang and Surabaya in Java, Bali, Brisbane and finally disembark in Sydney.
 Only one story of the shipboard experience was shared with me.
 By agreement with the ship’s purser, they were able to save the allocated ‘generous’ spending allowance thereby enabling my father to immediately repay the most urgent debt – the £50 borrowed from the person to whom it had been the greatest sacrifice.